Saahil2000/MNIST-fashion/README.md

 # MNIST-fashion
-Neural network which determines which piece of clothing the image.
+Neural network which determines which class of clothing the image belongs to.

-This uses the MNIST fashion dataset, imported as a csv file
+The dataset used was the MNIST fashion dataset, imported as a csv file